rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 </style>
 <div class="bordered3">
 <p><u></u></p><h3><center><u>Community Fellowships</u></center></h3><p></p>
 These Fellowships are for people working to build Rust communities outside of North America and Western Europe.
-We anticipate these will constitute 2-3 out of the total of 15.</p></div>
+We anticipate these will constitute 2-3 out of the total of 15.
+Applicants will be asked to provide details about the work they have already been involved with in terms of Rust community building, what they will be working on over the course of their Fellowship year, and how the Fellowship will benefit them.</p></div>
 <style>
   .bordered4 {
     margin: 10px;